 Athletic Shoes: Lace Them to Fit

 Experts say proper shoe lacing makes a difference for your feet.
-It's just one of many simple things you can do to safeguard your feet while you put them through the demands of an athletic workout or even a long day of walking over all sorts of surfaces.
+It's just one of many simple things you can do to safeguard your feet while you put them through the demands of a workout or even a long day of standing or walking over all sorts of surfaces.
 Simply lacing your shoes or sneakers properly, along with choosing a shoe that fits your foot correctly, can add comfort to your stride and prevent foot injuries.

 Importance of good fit